aedart/ion/docs/archive/current/packages/support/objects/merge.md

     .of(a, b); // { 'foo': [ 1, 2, 3, 4, 5, 6 ] }
 ```

-Behind the scene, the [array merge](../arrays/merge.md) utility is used for merging array properties.
+Behind the scene, the [array merge](../arrays/merge.md) utility is used for merging arrays.

 ### `callback`

-In situations when you need more advanced merging of objects, you may specify a custom callback.
+In situations when you need more advanced merge logic, you may specify a custom callback.

 The callback is _**responsible**_ for returning the value to be merged, from a given source object.